26 Different Types of Wasps in Ohio

 by treegrow is licensed under CC BY 2.0

 Braconid Wasps are an essential type of wasp found in Ohio.
-These wasps are parasitic, meaning they lay eggs on host insects, usually caterpillars.
+These wasps are parasitic, laying eggs on host insects, usually caterpillars.

 When the eggs hatch, the larvae feed on the host, killing it.
 This process helps control insect pests naturally and keeps them from becoming nuisance.

-Braconid wasps, one of the types of wasps in Ohio, can be identified by their small size and black bodies.
+Braconid wasps, one of the types in Ohio, can be identified by their small size and black bodies.

 They also have long antennae and a yellow stripe down their back.
 They usually nest in trees or shrubs and can often be seen hovering around flowers.

-Moreover, the Braconid Wasp is one of Ohio‘s most abundant types of wasps.
+Moreover, the Braconid Wasp is one of Ohio‘s most abundant wasps.
 These wasps are important for pollination and controlling harmful pests’ spread.

 It’s important to recognize these wasps’ valuable role in our environment, so it’s best to leave them alone whenever possible.